wizardofzos/pyracf/README.md

   default format looks like unix tree, change with msys.ownertree.setformat('simple') dict structure accessible through .tree attribute
 - fixed: correlate also builds temporary tables from saved pickles
+- .connect('group') and .connect(None,'user') return a (single level) Index with user IDs, resp., groups, connected to the given entity this helps with queries that test group membership
+- add IDSTAR_ACCESS and ALL_USER_ACCESS .datasets and .generals with, resp., permitted access on ID(*) and the higher value of UACC and IDSTAR_ACCESS.

 ### 0.8.2 (property for most application segments)
 - application segments for dataset, group and user entities are avaible with entity prefix, e.g., msys.userTSO, msys.datasetDFP, msys.groupOMVS